-TELL ME ABOUT HOW YOU TRAIN YOUR COUNSELORS.
+HOW DO YOU HIRE AND TRAIN YOUR COUNSELORS?

-On site we have a complete professional infirmary and five RN’s, along with staff trained in First Aid and CPR.
+Here’s a look at our wellness commitments including reponses to communicable diseases, ticks, etc. In general, we have a complete professional infirmary and four RN’s, along with staff trained in First Aid and CPR.
 A full hospital and pediatrician's office are 15 miles away in Belfast.
 Orthodontists and other specialists are available as well.
-Here’s a look at our wellness commitments.

-We certify Red Cross Life Guards each summer and they staff the lake and pool at all times.
+At the lake and pool, we certify Red Cross Life Guards each summer and they are present at all times.
 Campers use a "buddy system,” swim evaluations are given to all on opening day, and life jackets are worn while boating.

 WHAT EXTRA CHARGES CAN WE EXPECT?